Cross Stitch vs. Needlepoint

 What Do You Need for Needlepoint?

-Canvas: Comes in different mesh sizes (larger holes = easier to stitch).
+• Canvas: Comes with the design painted (or sometimes printed) on and in different mesh sizes (larger holes = easier to stitch).
+The most popular sizes are 13 and 18 mesh.

-Needle: A larger tapestry needle with a blunt tip.
+• Needle: A tapestry needle with a blunt tip.

-Frame or Stretcher Bars: Helps keep the canvas firm while stitching.
+• Frame, Scroll or Stretcher Bars: Helps keep the canvas firm while stitching and can help prevent warping.

 Which One Should You Choose?